1968

 Close to Santa Monica - The Cheetah Club, 1 Navy Street Venice, California

 was previously known as the Aragon Ballroom until February of 1967 and located at the Pacific Ocean Park Amusement Pier.
 Everybody who was anybody has played there.
 The venue was closed down after July of 1968.
-As the town officials we deciding what to do with the vacant structures, a massive fire broke out and answered that question for them… nothing remains of the historic park that was built in the 1920’s except the beach front.
+As the town officials were deciding what to do with the vacant structures, a massive fire broke out and answered that question for them… nothing remains of the historic park that was built in the 1920’s except the beach front.
 (The photo with people standing in front of the Cheetah Club was taken on August 20, 1967)

 “Ten Years After, when Alvin Lee had an afro and a moustache”